okami101/vuetify-admin/packages/docs/guide/components/inputs.md

 * FormData : Send raw binary file as-is inside classic `multipart/form-data`.
 Poor FormData API but better native server-side integration thanks to `UploadedFile` with native MIME validation.

 Data providers of VtecAdmin use the second method for easier server-side integration.
 It uses a `objectToFormData` helper for this, more info [here](../data-providers#usage) in case you want use it for your custom data provider.

+Raw files will be send into your update or create API according to given `source` or `model` prop.
 :::

 :::tip DATA PROVIDER FILE DELETION
+This file input will use `VaFileField` or `VaImageField` with `clearable` prop enabled under the hood which allows file removing.
+It will fill an array which contains media id that should be deleted on backend.
+You can use `itemValue` prop if media value different than `id`.
+Then this array will be send to your update API with a specific delete property which will take this name format : `{source}_delete`.

+If using Vtec Laravel Crud, this [RequestMediaTrait](../laravel#requestmediatrait) will done already everything for you.
 :::

 ### Array